SiniCode/keysmith/documentation/implementation.md

 ### Services

 All the functionality that the app provides is inside the [services](https://github.com/SiniCode/keysmith/tree/main/src/services) directory.
-These services are further divided into
+These services are further divided into two categories:
 * key creation functions in the [keys.py](https://github.com/SiniCode/keysmith/blob/main/src/services/keys.py) file
-* encryption and decryption functions in the [encryption.py](https://github.com/SiniCode/keysmith/blob/main/src/services/encryption.py) file.
+* encryption and decryption functions in the [encryption.py](https://github.com/SiniCode/keysmith/blob/main/src/services/encryption.py) file

 #### Key creation

 RSA key pair is asymmetric: the public and private key have a common *modulus*, and a unique *exponent*.
 The modulus is a product of two large prime numbers.
-In this application, the default length of the modulus is around 1024 bits.
+In this application, the default length of the modulus is 1024 bits.
 The `create_keys` function first calls `generate_primes` fuction to calculate the modulus.
 To check the primality of the random numbers that `generate_primes` generates, it calls the `miller_rabin_primality_test` function.

 The Miller-Rabin primality test is a probabilistic primality test, which means that the algorithm cannot guarantee that a number is a prime number, but that it is likely to be.